Harsha-CS/azure-avnm-demo/blog/security-rules.md

 ![rules processing](../images/processing.png)

-Before we see the rules in action, let's cover some practical use cases based upon the Security Admin Rule action.
+Before we see the rules in action, let's cover some practical use cases based upon the Security Admin Rule actions.

 * Deny
     * Protect high-risk ports **by default** for all new and existing virtual networks.